tradle/tim/README.md

 fastlane release_prod
 ```

+### Web

+#### Build

+To understand what to build, you should know where the web build will live.

+Web builds currently live in several places:
+- staging (appdev.tradle.io):
+- production (app.tradle.io): same as staging, but hopefully more thoroughly tested
+- packaged in docker images
+  - `tradle/web-app:cloud` same as the staging/production build
+  - `tradle/web-app:localstack` same as staging/production build, with the exception that it has different default chat channels.
+This image isn't really used often.

+To run a development server, simply run `npm start` and open `localhost:3001`

+To make a production build: `npm run build:prod`

+To make a production build image: `npm run build:prod:image`

+#### Deploy

+**WARNING**: before you deploy, you must create a build.
+Otherwise you might deploy an empty bundle.

+##### Sanity check

+Once you've created a build, you can give it a short test run.
+Run `npm run prod` and open `localhost:3000` (3000=prod, 3001=dev).

+##### Staging

+To deploy the latest build to staging (appdev.tradle.io), run `npm run deploy:dev`

+It will ask you several questions, to which you can say `y` (but only after reading them)

+It may take a few minutes for staging to be updated.
+You can check the git hash on the home page to see if it updated or not.

+##### Production

+To promote the build from staging to production (appdev.tradle.io -> app.tradle.io), run `npm run deploy:promote`

+It will ask you several questions, and may take a few minutes to be updated.
+Check the git hash on the home page.

 # Troubleshooting

 This is a complex app.
 Sometimes things go wrong.
 Have a good cry, then read on.